TransatAR-Dev-Team/TranslatAR/README.md

 ### Running Specific Test Suites

 To run only unit tests for all services, use the following command.
 This is useful for quickly checking for errors.

 ```sh
 make test-unit
 ```

-To run the integration tests, use this command.
+To run only the integration tests, use this command.
 These tests take longer to run.

 ```sh
 make test-integration